 “Where there’s enough water, and it hasn’t been stolen, it needs to be sustainably sourced.
 That’s very, very important to me,” he says.
 “And I have a strong belief that eventually, the American consumer will say, ‘I want to know where my water is coming from.’”

-In 2013, after two years of traveling around the world and tasting water, Riese unveiled a signature water program at Ray’s & Stark Bar at the Los Angeles County Museum of Art, replete with a 20-item menu.
-Waters began at $8 (Waiākea volcanic water) and ranged all the way to $20 per 0.75 liter bottle (Berg, from Western Greenland).
+In 2013, after two years of traveling around the world and tasting water, Riese unveiled a signature water program at Ray’s and Stark Bar at the Los Angeles County Museum of Art, replete with a 20-item menu.
+Waters began at $8 (Waiākea volcanic water) and ranged all the way to $20 per 0.75 liter bottle (Berg, from western Greenland).
 Riese made a late-night appearance on Conan to promote the menu, and brought along several of the waters he offered at the restaurant.
 O’Brien was skeptical, and to put it politely, scandalized that anyone would—and should—pay more for water.

-“This tastes like what you drink when you’re dying on a raft,” he said at one point, after sampling Vichy Catalán, a naturally sparkling well water from Spain that has 1 gram of sodium per liter.
+“This tastes like what you drink when you’re dying on a raft,” he said after sampling Vichy Catalán, a naturally sparkling well water from Spain that has 1 gram of sodium per liter.
 (A Big Mac, for comparison, has 1.01 grams of sodium per sandwich.)
 No matter: Water sales at Ray’s & Stark Bar jumped 500 percent that first year.
 A year later, in 2014, Riese introduced a similar menu at Patina Restaurant in the Walt Disney Concert Hall, along with a two-hour, $50 water tasting.
 Other media appearances followed: In 2015, he opened a $100,000 bottle of Beverly Hills 9OH2O water with rapper 2 Chainz and producer and DJ Diplo for GQ magazine’s “Most Expensivest Shit” series, and in 2017, he visited the set of Bill Nye Saves the World as a guest on the episode, “Surviving in a World Without Water.”
-Since November 2018, Riese has been the water sommelier at luxury boutique hotel Petit Hermitage in West Hollywood, where he offers West Hollywood tap water on his menu for $0, alongside listings for other waters like Hallstein (Austria, $25), Vellamo (Finland, $13), Gerolsteiner (Germany, $12), Antipodes (New Zealand, $14), and a quote from Leonardo da Vinci: “Water is sometimes sharp and sometimes strong, sometimes acid and sometimes bitter, sometimes sweet and sometimes thick or thin, sometimes it is seen bringing hurt or pestilence, sometimes health giving, sometimes poisonous.
+Since November 2018, Riese has been the water sommelier at luxury boutique hotel Petit Ermitage in West Hollywood, where he offers West Hollywood tap water on his menu for $0, alongside listings for other waters like Hallstein (Austria, $25), Vellamo (Finland, $13), Gerolsteiner (Germany, $12), Antipodes (New Zealand, $14), and a quote from Leonardo da Vinci: “Water is sometimes sharp and sometimes strong, sometimes acid and sometimes bitter, sometimes sweet and sometimes thick or thin, sometimes it is seen bringing hurt or pestilence, sometimes health giving, sometimes poisonous.
 It suffers change into as many natures as are the different places through which it passes.”

-Most recently, Riese appeared on Down to Earth, a Netflix travelogue that debuted in July 2020 and follows actor-host Zac Efron dude-ing around the world as he explores sustainability and wellness.
+Most recently, Riese appeared on Down to Earth, a Netflix travelogue that debuted in July 2020 and follows actor-host Zac Efron around the world as he explores sustainability and wellness.
 In the show’s second episode, Efron and actor Anna Kendrick sit for a water tasting with Riese in Los Angeles.
 “It annoys me that this is so good.
 Because I don’t know how to describe it, but it tastes so strong,” Kendrick says after sipping Three Bays water from Australia, which Riese describes as “heavy” and reminiscent of olive oil.
 “Water has a flavor, for sure,” Efron agrees.
 “It’s a watery flavor.”

 Riese delights in this challenge of converting skeptics into believers—of dismantling the idea that water has no flavor but that of water.
 There.
 Is.
 No. Such.
 Thing.
 As.
 One.
 Flavor, he will say, tapping the table for emphasis, major of his own drumline.
 But he is also sympathetic to the untrained palate, acknowledging that unlike “normal,” where we can often rely on a combination of sight, smell, and taste to form our impressions of a bite or a sip, water on its own leaves you little to work with.
-If water is discolored or has an odor, after all, you should ideally not be drinking it in the first place.
+If water is discolored or has an odor, ultimately, you should ideally not be drinking it in the first place.
 So how to actually describe its taste?

 In 2003, a panel of testers came together for the World Health Organization to determine what they deemed “Guidelines for Drinking-Water Quality.”
 Any water with less than 300 milligrams of TDS per liter is considered “excellent,” while anything greater than 1,200 TDS per liter was deemed “unacceptable.”
 FIJI Water, sourced from an ancient aquifer and known for its smooth taste, thanks to its 93 mg/l of silica, has a TDS of 222 mg.
 Hildon, which has a Royal Warrant for supplying water to Queen Elizabeth II and Buckingham Palace, has a TDS of 312 mg/l.
 On and on it goes, all the way up to Roi, which originates in Rogaška Slatina, Slovenia, holds the world’s title for the most magnesium-rich water, and has a dizzying TDS of 7,481 mg/l.
 (It tastes astoundingly metallic—almost as if you swallowed a filling.)
 Pairing water with your meal, instead of wine?
 Anything with a TDS of 800 can be treated like a red, while lower-TDS waters are more like whites.

 A large component of water tasting comes down to the mouthfeel of the carbonation, which accounts for 75 percent of the flavor: Are there bubbles?
-If so, how many are there?
+If so, how many?
 How big are they?
 Tasters also consider the density of the minerals in the water (20 percent of the flavor), and the pH balance (5 percent): acidic waters have a pH of 6.7 or less, and can taste slightly sour, like the inside of an orange peel.
 More alkaline waters—with a pH of greater than 7.8—smack sweeter.
 Zaros, sourced from below the Psiloritis Mountain in Crete, Greece, is an example of an award-winning alkaline water, with a pH of 7.9.
 Dasani, Aquafina, Pellegrino, Perrier, and filtered tap water are acidic, with pHs of around 4.
 “The concept of pure water doesn’t exist,” says Riese.

 Beamed through screens and circulated in click-worthy social media bites, Riese’s enthusiasm can seem like an act.
 But in conversation, he is painstakingly, actually earnest.
 Even if his credibility is sometimes beset by his own Dad-like cheers (“Water should never be a dry topic!”), Riese is genuinely thrilled about the idea that water is a vessel we can use to travel around the world.
 That it—so fundamental as a base in our foods and beverages—can change the way those foods and beverages taste, whether as ingredient or accompaniment.
 When I report that a mineral water registers salty and may pair well with a fatty steak, he leans forward in excitement.
 “Yes, exactly!” he cries.
 Another time, when I muse out loud that I am interested in mixing different waters in my oatmeal to see how it affects the flavor profile, he is overjoyed.
 “Do it!” he crows.